gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 WGSL is the shader language for WebGPU.
 Any browser implementing WebGPU will be required to accept shaders in WGSL.
-Specifically, the WebGPU conformance test suite will use shaders written in WGSL.
+Specifically, the WebGPU conformance test suite will only use shaders written in WGSL.

 Browser support for WGSL is expected to be developed over time, along